USEPA/FrEDI/index.md

 Impacts**, developed by the U.S. Environmental Protection Agency (EPA).

-FrEDI is an open-source, reduced form model that rapidly projects the impacts of climate change within the United States, under any custom temperature or policy pathway.
+FrEDI is an open-source, reduced form model that rapidly projects the impacts within the United States, under any custom temperature.

-FrEDI was developed to fill an important gap in assessing U.S. climate change impacts by incorporating a broad range of impact studies into a common, open-source framework.
+FrEDI was developed to fill an important gap in assessing U.S. impacts by incorporating a broad range of impact studies into a common, open-source framework.
 This allows FrEDI to facilitate comparability across impact studies, with the flexibility of facilitating custom scenario analyses.